pekelund-dev/codex-test/docs/gcp-setup-gcloud.md

 ### Common Issues and Solutions

 #### 1. "class not found" Error
-**Error**: `Build failed with status: FAILURE and message: build succeeded but did not produce the class "dev.pekelund.responsiveauth.function.ReceiptProcessingFunction"`
+**Error**: `Build failed with status: FAILURE and message: build succeeded but did not produce the class "dev.pekelund.pklnd.function.ReceiptProcessingFunction"`

 **Root Cause**: Cloud Functions buildpack runs `javap -classpath target/[jar]:target/dependency/*` but finds classes in different locations than expected.